Mark Rowlinson (1808 – 1880)

 sdgvasuuj

-• John married Mary Hewitt and together they had two sons, Geoffrey and Richard Hewitt.1,4,9 John Rowlinson become my husband’s step great-great-grandfather.
+• John married Mary Hewitt and together they had two sons, Geoffrey and Richard Hewitt.1,4,10 John Rowlinson become my husband’s step great-great-grandfather.
 READ MORE on John Rowlinson.

 SPECIAL ACKNOWLEDGEMENT

 REFERENCE 4: Much gratitude is due to Ian Roberts of England for sharing a substantial amount of information on the life of Mark Rowlinson and his descendants.
 Without this, the story being told here would have been much less complete.
 He also very kindly posted Mary Leathwood’s Bible and other books once owned by her grandson, Geoffrey Rowlinson (1882 – 1978) to me.
-These, however, were all lost in the postal services en route to South Africa.
+These, however, got lost in the postal services en route to South Africa.
+I am still waiting in anticipation for a miracle arrival of these precious books!

 < BACK